Human-Signals-Lab/AudioIMU/README.md

 # AudioIMU_new

-Github page to paper: **AudioIMU: IMU-based activity recognition guided by audio inputs**
+Github page to paper: **AudioIMU: Enhancing Inertial Sensing-Based Activity Recognition with Acoustic Models** (to appear on ACM ISWC 2022)

 ### Student model